 If you own a more advanced machine with a built in compressor, time how long it takes to churn a batch of ice cream in it, then multiply that by the batches of ice cream you have to make.
 That's how much time you've just committed to keeping an eye on your ice cream maker.
 No matter what kind of machine you use, you'll want to write a timetable for yourself to make sure you're all churned in time.

 To be honest, I lucked out and was able to borrow a restaurant industry friend's professional machine at a bakery.
-Now if only I had ten grand for one of these babies...
+Now if only I had ten grand to buy one for myself.

 What Equipment Do I Need?

 Unless you keep a couple dozen takeout containers at home, you're probably going to need some extra equipment to store and transport your ice cream.
 I'm a fan of the 1-gallon hard square plastic containers you find at restaurant supply stores—they stack easily, are pretty cheap, and are durable enough to handle some knocking around.